"Let's build a new world order together!"

 "Something's gone wrong with the surgery!" cries your INFJ second in command.
 "The doctor thinks she's dying."

 Half-dressed, you race for the medical tent.
-Inside, the other ENFJ is gasping desperately for air, her strangled breaths caught in her throat.
+Inside, the other ENFJ is gasping desperately for breath, her strangled inhalations caught in her throat.
+The doctor is standing there looking puzzled.

-"I don't know," the doctor says, listening to her lungs with a stethoscope.
+"I don't know," the doctor says.
+He listens to her lungs with a stethoscope.
 "I've never performed this operation on a mutant before.
-I told you--"
+I told you—"

 You race outside and grab your second in command.
 "Get a healer!
 Now!"